Kitiphat/Kitiphat/README.md

 Hi 👋 My name is Kitiphat Ruangamorwat
 ======================================

-Computer engineering 3rd year student KMUTT
+Computer engineering and AI engineer
 -------------------------------------------

-I am looking for intern in the position of Software engineering and Data analyst.
-I familiar with HTML, CSS, JavaScript now I am learning Python.
-I have knowledge of Software engineering.
-But I would like to learn about Data analyst.
+I am looking for best salary job in the position of Software engineering and AI engineer.
+I familiar with HTML, CSS, JavaScript, ReactJS, NodeJS, Pytorch, TensorFlow.
+I have knowledge of Software engineering and AI engineering.

 * 🌍  I'm based in Samutprakarn,Thailand
 * ✉️  You can contact me at [kitiphat.koptor@gmail.com](mailto:kitiphat.koptor@gmail.com)